Case study • Conversation design • Content ops tooling

 What I learned

 This project taught me to think about AI and creativity differently.
-Creative teams aren’t short on ideas— they’re short on time, clarity, and decision support.
+Creative teams aren't short on ideas — they're short on time, clarity, and decision support.
+But that was just the beginning.

 Try the bot